 Newer tests identify the quantity as well as the type of antibodies present in the horse’s blood.
 Higher titers of the antibodies may indicate a more recent infection that is causing active disease.
 “There are two main quanti-tative testing platforms currently used to determine antibody levels,” says Pusterla.

 One is the indirect immunofluorescence antibody test (IFAT), which was developed at UC–Davis.
 Two IFAT tests are available, one for S. neurona and one for N. hughesi.
 These tests can also provide titers that can help distinguish whether the disease is active.
 “With a mathematical model the researchers have also determined probability of disease based on the titer,” says Pusterla.
-“If you have a neurological horse with clinical signs compatible with EPM, the higher the antibody titer is, the more likely you are dealing
+“If you have a neurological horse with clinical signs compatible with EPM, the higher the antibody titer is, the more likely you are dealing with EPM.”

 The other platform relies on enzyme-linked immunosorbent assays (ELISA) to look for distinct surface antigens of S. neurona: surface antigen designated 1 (SAG1) 5 and 6; and SAG 2, 3 and 4.
 “These are quantitative assays,” says Pusterla.
 That is, they help to determine the total amount of antibodies in a horse’s blood.